SemenHatypov/rag-allaboutberlin/README.md

 A scraper and RAG pipeline for [allaboutberlin.com](https://allaboutberlin.com) guides.
 Scrapes 149 guides into structured JSON, then lets you ask questions about living in Berlin and get grounded answers from an LLM.

+Built as a capstone project for [LLM Zoomcamp](https://github.com/DataTalksClub/llm-zoomcamp) by DataTalksClub.

 **Coverage:** ![Coverage Badge Placeholder](https://img.shields.io/badge/coverage-98%25-brightgreen)

 ## Overview